nopnop2002/esp-idf-sx126x/README.md

 - Error Cording Rate (= CR)
 - Spreading Factor (= SF)

+In LoRa modulation mode, the communication speed (bps) and maximum reception sensitivity (RSSI) are determined by a combination of spreading factor (SF), bandwidth (BW), and coding rate (CDR).
+- SF
+SF (spreading factor) Increasing SF increases the spreading rate and improves noise resistance.
+This improves reception sensitivity and extends communication distance, but communication speed decreases.
+- BW
+Bandwidth sets the width of the communication band.
+Setting a larger bandwidth will improve communication speed.
+However, the radio reception sensitivity (RSSI) will decrease.
+- CDR
+CDR (CodingRate) sets the level of error correction rate.
+The larger the number, the better the correction rate, but the amount of information per packet increases.
+(No effect on maximum reception sensitivity)
+You can set whether to use Optimaise for each CDR, and enabling it will improve the correction rate, but will reduce communication speed.

 # SX1262 and SX1278, SX1276 Comparison
 [This](https://www.ebyte.com/en/new-view-info.aspx?id=303) will be helpful.